Hodsock

-Hodsock is a settlement and civil parish about 4 miles from Worksop, in the Bassetlaw district, in the county of Nottinghamshire, England.
+Hodsock is a village and civil parish about 4 miles from Worksop, in the Bassetlaw district, in the county of Nottinghamshire, England.
 The parish includes the village of Langold and the country house Hodsock Priory.
-In 2011 the parish had a population of 2,472.
+In 2021 the parish had a population of 2,603.
 The parish is surrounded by the settlements of Babworth, Barnby Moor, Blyth, Carlton in Lindrick, Costhorpe, Firbeck, Letwell, Maltby, Styrrup with Oldcotes and Torworth.

 Toponymy

 The name "Hodsock" means 'Hod's oak-tree'.

 Geography

 The area is 4 miles north east of Worksop, and 30 miles north of Nottingham.

 The parish consists of two settlements: